Njabulo57/pokedex/README.md

-##Asumptions Made
+-##Asumptions Made
+-
--Users have a modern web browser
+1.Users have a modern web browser
--Internet access is available to load external assets
+2.Internet access is available to load external assets

-##Known Limitations
+-##Known Limitations
+-
--Caching in local storage may exceed limits for datasets -No auto correct for Pokemon searches
+1.Caching in local storage may exceed limits for datasets 2.No auto correct for Pokemon searches
--Limited number of cards stored at a time
+3.Limited number of cards stored at a time
+4.Lag in name filter action
+5.Hover state animations don't work well on mobile

-##Future Improvements
+-##Future Improvements
+-
--Reduce reliance on local storage for caching large datasets
+1.Reduce reliance on local storage for caching large datasets